 You can also set all games to a specific payor by using the Paid By: Change all to... link at the top of the games list:

-At the bottom of the page is a summary that shows the total number of games, the total number of assignments, as well as the amounts that have been approved.
+At the bottom of the page is a summary that shows the total number of games, the total number of assignments, as well as the amounts that are set to be approved.

 The No Payor Specified line shows the counts and fees associated with games that have no payor assigned.
 These games will not be marked as approved, and can't be paid unless a payor is set.